exasol/sqlalchemy-exasol/doc/changes/unreleased.md

 - #626: Reinstated `sqlalchemy` tests:
   - `TrueDivTest.test_floordiv_integer` and `TrueDivTest.test_floordiv_integer_bound` by providing an override in `EXACompiler.visit_floordiv_binary`
   - `TrueDivTest.test_truediv_numeric` by providing `ExaDecimal` to the `EXADialect_pyodbc.colspecs` list
+  - a few tests from `ComponentReflectionTest` as `define_reflected_tables` is overridden based on what Exasol supports

 ## Internal